jsimon0821/Data-Analyst-Portfolio/README.md

 # Joshua Simon - Data Analyst Portfolio
 Hello, I'm Joshua!
-I have a bachelor's degree in Statistics and currently work as a Business Systems Analyst.
+I have a bachelor's degree in Statistics and currently work as a Business Systems Analyst, working with a school district in providing insight into our collective stored data.
+I have extensive experience with SQL query building as well as SSRS Reports, PowerBI analytics and dashboards, and Python programming, particularly with NumPy and Pandas data analytics.
+My focus is working with senior leadership